Voya Large-Cap Growth Fund

 Total investment return at net asset value has been calculated assuming a purchase at net asset value at the beginning of the period and a sale at net asset value at the end of the period; and assumes reinvestment of dividends, capital gain distributions and return of capital distributions/allocations, if any, in accordance with the provisions of the dividend reinvestment plan.
 Net asset value equals total Fund assets net of Fund expenses such as operating costs and management fees.
 Total investment return at net asset value is not annualized for periods less than one year.

-The Adviser is recouping amounts that have been waived during the previous 36 months.
 The Adviser has contractually agreed to limit expenses of the Fund.
 This expense limitation agreement excludes interest, taxes, investment-related costs, leverage expenses, and extraordinary expenses and may be subject to possible recoupment.
 Please see the Fund's prospectus for more information.
-The expense limits will continue through at least 2020-10-01.
+The expense limits will continue through at least 2022-10-01.
+The Fund is operating under the contractual expense limits.

 The Russell 1000 Growth Index is an unmanaged index that measures the performance of the 1000 largest companies in the Russell 3000 Index with higher price-to-book ratios and higher forecasted growth values.
 Investors cannot invest directly in an index.